 This service has apps for Windows, Android, MacOS, and iOS devices.
 It works with Linux and some routers, but this requires manual configuration.

-EXTRA MONTHS FREE: Get an additional five months protection by signing up to PrivateVPN’s annual plan.
+EXTRA MONTHS FREE: Get five months extra free PrivateVPN’s annual plan.
 As a bonus, this reduces the total cost by more than 70%.

 Read our full PrivateVPN review.

 Can I watch NHL Game Pass with a free VPN?

 You’d be forgiven for thinking free VPNs were a good way to stay safe online.
 After all, they purport to offer the same type of service as their premium counterparts.
 However, we strongly suggest avoiding free VPNs for several reasons.
 Firstly, their infrastructure is constantly inundated with new users, which causes network slowdown.
 This manifests as choppy, stuttering video and pages that take forever to load.
 This is hardly ideal for watching live, HD sport.

 Although free VPNs don’t bill their users directly, they still exist to make a profit.
 Unfortunately, the real product free VPNs offer is their users.
 By placing ads onto the sites you visit and tracking your activities, free VPNs can make money from you as you browse.
 Even if you never click a single ad, they’ll gather plenty of data that can be used to build a consumer profile and sold to a third party without your knowledge.

 Lastly, free VPNs pose a significant threat to your security.
 Many purported free VPNs are just Trojans looking to install malware onto your device.
 It’s not just smaller, little-known services either: we’ve seen a well-established free VPN sell its users’ bandwidth to be used in a botnet.
 When it comes to online security, you can’t be too careful.
 That’s why we recommend using a reputable, privacy-conscious VPN instead.